anoma/namada-interface/apps/faucet/README.md

 ## Notes

-The logic for the API calls, as well as the mining logic can be found in [utils/index.ts](./src/utils/index.ts).
+The logic for the API calls, as well as the mining logic can be found in [utils/](./src/utils/).

 The form interface where these calls are invoked is located in [Faucet.tsx](./src/App/Faucet.tsx).

-The default token address definitions can be found in [tokens.ts](./src/config/tokens.ts).
-Note that each of these token definitions has a corresponding [.env](./.env.sample) variable override that can be used at build-time to modify the address.

 [ [Table of Contents](#table-of-contents) ]